-Note: This course requires that you use Microsoft Access software, which is a Windows-based product and will not run on Macs.
-You can run this software and other Windows software on your Mac using Apple's Boot Camp technology or thirdparty virtualization tools like Parallels or VMWare Fusion.
+Note: This course requires that students use Microsoft Access software, which is a Windowsbased product and will not run on Macs.
+Students canrun this software and other Windows software on a Mac using Apple's Boot Camp technology or thirdparty virtualization tools like Parallels or VMWare Fusion.
 These tools make it possible to run Mac OSX and a Windows operating system side by side.
 This solution will require a Windows license.